gsuntres/restrek/README.md

 * **headers**: define headers to use in requests
 * **ssl_verify**: should verify certificates (default: true)

-Since most properties are mainly the same between commands, common ones like host, secure, headers, etc can be defined in a separate file called  `properties`.
-More details about that in the next section.
+Since most properties are the same between commands, common ones like host, secure, headers, etc can be defined in a separate file called  `properties`.
+You'll find more details about that in the next section.

 ## Environments

-Predefined variables and the properties file exist in the target's environment directory.
-If no environment is specified `devel` is assumed.
+Predefined variables and the properties files exist in the target's environment directory.
+If no environment is specified the `devel` is assumed.
 If needed we can add more environments like `staging` by simply creating the corresponding directory.
-Variables can be literals, objects or arrays and can be segregated into multiple files
+Variables can be literals, objects, or arrays and can be segregated into multiple files.

 #### properties

-This files contains properties shared between commands.
-In our example the properties file is as follows:
+This file contains properties shared between commands.
+Going back to our sandbox example the properties file is as follows:

 ```yaml
 ---